GSA/digitalgov.gov/content/news/2022/07/2022-07-12-an-accidental-ai-professional.md

 date: 2022-07-06 20:06:00 -0500
 kicker: Veterans Affairs
 title: An Accidental AI Professional
-deck: "**An Accidental AI Professional**&mdash;This feature on Agata Ciesielski, a fellow in the White House Presidential Innovation Fellowship (PIF) Program, highlights the opportunities provided by the program to  work on big impact inter-agency problems, such as elevating artificial intelligence solutions."
+deck: "This feature on Agata Ciesielski, a fellow in the White House Presidential Innovation Fellowship (PIF) Program, highlights the opportunities provided by the program to work on big impact inter-agency problems, such as elevating artificial intelligence solutions."
-summary: summ
+summary:
 # See all topics at https://digital.gov/topics
 topics:
   - ai